Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: A Historical Account and New Separation Results

-In an analogy to the aforementioned union hierarchy of context-free languages, Wotschke \cite{Wot73,Wot78} discussed the union hierarchy $\{\dcfl[d]\mid d\geq1\}$ and noted that this hierarchy truly forms an infinite hierarchy.
-He argued that, since the aforementioned language $L_d$ is in fact in $\dcfl(d)$, the result (*) of Liu and Weiner instantly yields $\dcfl(d)\nsubseteq \cfl(d-1)$, which leads to the conclusion of $\dcfl(d-1)\neq \dcfl(d)$.
-Wotschke's argument, nonetheless, heavily relies on Liu and Weiner's separation result (*), which uses the property of \emph{stratified semi-linear sets}.
-The proof technique of Liu and Weiner was particularly developed for $L_d$, which is a special form of \emph{bounded languages},\footnote{A \emph{bounded language} satisfies $L\subseteq w_1^*w_2^* \cdots w_k^*$ for fixed strings $w_1,w_2,\ldots,w_k$.} and it is therefore not applicable to arbitrary languages.
-In fact, the key idea of the proof of Liu and Weiner for $L_d$ is to focus on the number of the occurrences of each base symbol of $\{a_1,\ldots,a_d,b_1,\ldots,b_d\}$ in a given string $w$ and to translate $L_d$ into a set $\Psi(L_d)$ of \emph{Parikh images} $(\#_{a_1}(w),\#_{a_2}(w),\ldots,\#_{a_d}(w),\#_{b_1},\ldots,\#_{b_d}(w))$ in order to exploit the semi-linearity of $\Psi(L_d)$, where $\#_{\sigma}(w)$ expresses the total number of symbols $\sigma$ in a string $w$.
+In an analogy to the aforementioned union hierarchy of context-free languages, Wotschke \cite{Wot73,Wot78} discussed the union hierarchy $\{\dcfl[d]\mid d\geq1\}$ and asserted that this hierarchy truly forms an infinite hierarchy.
+He argued that, since the aforementioned language $L_d$ is in fact in $\dcfl(d)$, the result (*) of Liu and Weiner instantly yields $\dcfl(d)\nsubseteq \cfl(d-1)$, which further leads to the conclusion of $\dcfl(d-1)\neq \dcfl(d)$.
+Wotschke's argument, nonetheless, heavily relies on Liu and Weiner's separation result (*), which uses a specific property of \emph{stratified semi-linear sets}.
+The proof technique of Liu and Weiner was developed specifically for $L_d$, which is a special form of \emph{bounded languages},\footnote{A \emph{bounded language} satisfies $L\subseteq w_1^*w_2^* \cdots w_k^*$ for fixed strings $w_1,w_2,\ldots,w_k$.} and it is therefore not applicable to ``arbitrary'' languages.
+In fact, the key idea of their proof for $L_d$ is to focus on the number of the occurrences of each base symbol of $\{a_1,\ldots,a_d,b_1,\ldots,b_d\}$ in a given string $w$ and to translate $L_d$ into a set $\Psi(L_d)$ of \emph{Parikh images} $(\#_{a_1}(w),\#_{a_2}(w),\ldots,\#_{a_d}(w),\#_{b_1}(w),\ldots,\#_{b_d}(w))$ in order to exploit the semi-linearity of $\Psi(L_d)$, where $\#_{\sigma}(w)$ expresses the total number of symbols $\sigma$ in $w$.